Howard Wyeth: Early years

 Wyeth was the son of music lovers—his father enjoyed playing ragtime.
 He learned drums by age 4 and soon on a piano could repeat songs he had heard.
 He attended the Wilmington Friends School where his music teacher helped him decide to be a musician.
 Fats Waller was Wyeth's greatest influence, leading him to learn stride piano and music theory.
 He studied percussion with Alan Abel of the Philadelphia Orchestra, and received a bachelor's in music at Syracuse University in 1966.

 Wyeth played at various times in the bands the Dogs and the Worms after moving to New York City in 1969.
 In 1972 on a solo album by John Herald co-produced by Bob Neuwirth for Paramount, Wyeth played with Amos Garret, Steven Soles, Ned Albright and Rob Stoner.

 Desire

-Stoner brought Wyeth to drum on Desire in July 1975, a decision that satisfied Dylan who said, "Your drummer sounds great, it sounds great."
 The songs were co-written with Jacques Levy, and the personnel were Dylan (vocals, guitar, harmonica, piano), Vinnie Bell (bouzouki), Scarlet Rivera (violin), Dom Cortese (accordion), Stoner (bass, background vocals), Wyeth (drums), Luther Rix (congas), and Emmylou Harris, Ronee Blakley and Soles (background vocals).
 In September 1975, a few months before the album release in January, Dylan, with Rivera on violin, Stoner on bass and Wyeth on drums (who played left-handed) performed Hurricane, Oh, Sister and Simple Twist of Fate for the PBS tribute to John Hammond recorded at the WTTW television studios in Chicago.